Where chef Massimo Bruno eats Italian food in Woodbridge

 We're going on the road with some of the city's top chefs and restaurateurs to explore their favourite suburban restaurants.
 Massimo Bruno tells us what's good in Woodbridge

 A native of the port city of Bari in Italy’s Puglia region, Massimo Bruno knew he wanted to be a chef at the age of seven.
 “I was working at a restaurant making pizzas.
 I was only earning about $20 a week, but I must have eaten hundreds of dollars in pizza to make up for it,” Bruno says.
-After moving to Toronto in 2001, he took over the kitchen at his aunt’s restaurant, Seven Numbers, and then opened the Massimo Bruno Supper Club.
+After moving to Toronto in 2001, he worked at his aunt’s restaurant, Seven Numbers, for four years, and then opened the Massimo Bruno Supper Club.

 Bruno hosts nearly 100 dinners at his King East studio every year, each month focusing on a specific region of Italy.
 In most cases he serves up to 24 guests all by himself, making fresh pasta while entertaining at the same time.
 Although Bruno lives in Toronto, he knows Italian-rich Woodbridge like the back of his hand.